bugariu-catalin/home-automation-hackaton/README.md

 Home Automation Hackaton

-Inteligent house project designed at hackaton.ro 2013 The purpose of the project is to show the how you can improve your life with the help of the technology.
+Inteligent house project designed at hackaton.ro 2013 for Software category.
+The purpose of the project is to show the how you can improve your life with the help of the technology.